Brendan-Blanchard/kraken-async-rs/README.md

 ### Response Details

 A best-effort was made to adhere to the format of Kraken's responses, except for cases where it poses some pretty severe usability limitations[^1].
 Deserialization uses `serde`, and leaves most datatypes as-is, except Strings are parsed to rust_decimal::Decimal, and many enums are used where the values are clearly documented.
-The majority of `i64` and `f64` timestamps remaining as such.
+The majority of `i64` and `f64` timestamps remain as such.
 The goal was to provide a great base library for others to build from, without limiting downstream uses by parsing everything and reducing overall performance.
 If you're developing general-purpose trading algorithms, you should be writing them over a common abstraction that can do this parsing anyway.
 If you disagree or have parsing, formatting, or any other issues or blocked use cases, please reach out with a clear example of your issue!

 ### Misc Details